Jobs

 In compiling our shortlist, we look particularly for excellent academic results and for an interest in and understanding of how economic theory can be used to improve public policy.
 Research Economists carry out research to a high academic standard, with an awareness of the policy context, and communicate the results to a wide audience.

-Successful applicants to a Research Economist position will have gained or be expected to gain at least a very good 2:1 on an economics-related undergraduate degree course, or have or expect to have a relevant master’s degree.
+Successful applicants to a Research Economist position will have gained, or be expected to gain, at least a very good 2:1 on an undergraduate degree course with a significant economics component (e.g. economics, or a degree with economics as a major), or a relevant master's degree.
 Candidates with relevant work experience in the public, private or not-for-profit sector and those who have or expect to have a strong PhD, who are interested in doing general microeconomic research, may also apply.
 Many staff have previous computing, econometric or theoretical skills; these are not essential, although strong numeracy and the willingness to learn are.

 You will be expected to be able and willing to present your work to a range of audiences, including the academic and broad public policy communities.
 This may include addressing conferences and seminars, writing for newspapers, and appearing on radio or television.
 Relevant training – for instance, in broadcasting skills – will be provided.